How to Trade Classic Bullish Divergence and Bearish Divergence - Classical Bullish Divergence vs Classical Bearish Divergence

 From the above example the price made a higher high(HH) but the indicator made a Lower High(LH), this shows there is a divergence between the price and the indicator.
 This signal warns of a possible trend reversal.

-Classic bearish diverging signal warns of a possible change in the Forex trend from up to down.
+Classic bearish divergence signal warns of a possible change in the Forex trend from up to down.
 This is because even though the price went higher the volume of buyers that pushed the price higher was less as illustrated by the MACD indicator.
 This indicates underlying weakness of the upward Forex trend.

 In the above examples, if you had used divergence to trade you would have gotten good trading signals to enter or exit the trades at an optimal point.
-However, divergence trading signals just like other trading indicators, is also prone to whipsaws. that is why its always good to confirm the diverging trading signals with other technical indicators such as the RSI, Moving Averages and Stochastic Oscillator.
+However, divergence trading signals just like other trading indicators, is also prone to whipsaws. that is why its always good to confirm the divergence trading signals with other technical indicators such as the RSI, Moving Averages and Stochastic Oscillator.

-A good indicator to combine classic diverging setups is the stochastic oscillator and wait for the stochastic lines to move in the direction of the divergence signal so as to confirm the trading signal.
+A good indicator to combine classic divergence setups is the stochastic oscillator and wait for the stochastic lines to move in the direction of the divergence signal so as to confirm the trading signal.

 Another good indicator to combine with is the moving average indicator, in this indicator a trader should use the Moving Average Crossover System